 Emily joined the Scotland Malawi Partnership in October 2014 and works to support existing school partnerships, encourage new partnerships with schools and youth groups, and increase the Partnership's engagement of young Scots.

 Emily first visited Africa as an eight year old and told her parents that she would move to Africa one day!
 She worked as a Primary teacher in England and then her wish came true as she moved to Malawi to work as a teacher trainer with VSO for two years.
 After her VSO placement she worked directly with a Primary school in Lilongwe as Acting Primary Head Teacher.
 When she returned to the UK she decided to move to Edinburgh as her family live here, and she thinks it’s a great city!
 Emily doesn't have much spare time (as she has a very energetic 3 year old daughter!) but when she gets 5 minutes peace she enjoys reading, arts and crafts, dancing and teaching Chichewa for the SMP.

 Member Services Officer

-Kathryn has joined the Scotland Malawi Partnership as Member Services Officer (maternity cover).
+Kathryn first joined the Scotland Malawi Partnership as Member Services Officer (maternity cover) and has since remained with the team on a permanent basis.
 She is responsible for engaging and supporting members, which includes organizing events and forums as well as responding to member queries.